wbm1113/RaidLiveArenaAutoClicker/README.md

 # RaidLiveArenaAutoClicker

 Autoclicker for Raid: Shadow Legends Live Arena.

+This tool will start from the queue up screen, queue up, wait until champion select, pick your champions, ban your opponent's champ, pick your lead, run the battle on full auto, exit the post-battle screen, and repeat until you run out of tokens.

-USE AT YOUR OWN RISK.
+USE AT YOUR OWN RISK -- see below for discussion on whether this is bannable.

 ## Installation/Usage Instructions

 1. Download the repo and unzip to your desktop or wherever you like to put files.
 2. Download & install AutoHotkey v1.x: https://www.autohotkey.com/download/.
+This script will NOT work with the latest version of AHK (which is version 2.x).
 3. Make sure you have desktop scaling set at 100% (if you're using a high res monitor you may be at 150% - 200% scaling, which can interfere with the script).
 You can change this setting by right clicking on your desktop, selecting "Display Settings" and scrolling down to the "Scale" option.
 4. Open Raid.
 5. Go to Options and make sure the 'Optimize in-game UI' option is OFF as this will break the script.